seungjun-green/GSoC/README.md

 ### Step 2: Topic Generation

-For each document type, we generated between 500 to 1000 topics using PaLM API.
+For each document type, we generated between 500 to 1000 topics(1~5 words) using PaLM API.
 These topics were stored in text files for further processing.
+For exmaple if document type is history, then topics coule be WW1, WW2 and so on.

 ### Step 3: Prompt Creation